guillaumedsde/alpine-qbittorrent-openvpn/README.md

 The container is built automatically whenever the Alpine container is updated, the final image is available on the [docker hub](https://hub.docker.com/r/guillaumedsde/alpine-qbittorrent-openvpn).

 This container is based on an [Alpine Linux](https://hub.docker.com/_/alpine) and uses the [S6-overlay](https://github.com/just-containers/s6-overlay) for starting setting up the firewall, VPN tunnel and lastly starting qBittorrent.
-The image aims to be safe, small and generally minimal by installing as little dependencies as possible and running qBittorrent as an unprivileged user (soon the OpenVPN client).
+The image aims to be safe, small and generally minimal by installing as little dependencies as possible and running qBittorrent and OpenVPN as different unprivileged users.

 ## ✔️ Features summary

+- 🏔️ Alpine Linux small and secure base Docker image
-- 🤏 Small Alpine-based Docker Image with minimal software installed and as few Docker layers as possible
+- 🤏 Minimal installed software and as few Docker layers as possible
 - 🛡️ Minimal software dependencies installed
 - 🖥️ Built for many platforms
 - 🚇 Compatible with most OpenVPN providers